Red Uno de Bolivia

-Red UNO de Bolivia (occasionally also called simply UNO) is a national Bolivian television network.
-It started operations in April 1984.
-Its most notable programming is Notivision (news) and "El Mañanero (morning magazine)".
+Red UNO de Bolivia (literally "Network One", commonly referred to as Red UNO and occasionally also called simply UNO, UNO being the initials of Unión Nacional de Organizaciones Televisivas, "National Union of Television Organizations") is a national Bolivian television network owned by conservative businessman Ivo Kuljis, a businessman of Croatian origin, who also owns other interests outside of media.
+It started operations in April 1984 in Santa Cruz and in 1985 in La Paz.
+Its most notable programming is Notivisión (news) and "El Mañanero (morning magazine)".
 It also maintains affiliation deals with three channels in Potosí, Sucre and Tarija.

 History

+PROTEL

+In 1979, Ivo Kuljis founded production company PROTEL (Producciones Gráficas y Televisivas), the first private television production company in Bolivia, using the most advanced video and television equipment at the time, producing commercials, documentaries and Telesemana for the state channel.
+PROTEL in the early 80s (1982 to 1983 approx.) started making test broadcasts, without the permission of the Bolivian authorities, despite problems the country was facing, such as hyperinflation and lack of social control.
+The government shut down PROTEL's broadcasts and later Kuljis spoke with mayor Velarde to grant him a private television station.

-Cruzeña de Television and Teleandina
+Cruceña de Television and Teleandina

-Cruceña de Televisión (Channel 13) was launched on the air on April 1, 1984 owned by Ivo Kuljis.
+Cruceña de Televisión (Channel 13) was established on February 2, 1984 and launched on the air on April 1, 1984, owned by Ivo Kuljis.
+Until then, Santa Cruz only had two television stations, channel 7 from the government's Televisión Boliviana (still in black and white) and channel 11 from UAGRM (in full color).
+Broadcasting hours and signal reach were limited, yet it became the first private television station in the city.

-In the city of La Paz it began to broadcast on July 1, 1985, under the name of Teleandina through channel 11 (VHF), with broadcasts from Monday to Friday at 6:00 p.m. and on weekends at 5:00 p.m.
+In the city of La Paz it began its broadcasts on July 1, 1985, under the name of Teleandina on VHF channel 11, with broadcasts from Monday to Friday at 6:00 p.m. and on weekends at 5:00 pm., being owned by brothers Mario and Hugo Roncal.
+At the time the channel broadcast pirated content from other countries, a recurrent practice in early private television stations.
 Back then, filmmaker Hugo Roncal was the channel's general manager.
-In 1987 the transmitting antenna is changed and Teveandina expands its broadcast schedules starting at 11:00 a.m. from Monday to Friday and at 6:00 a.m. on Sundays.
+In 1987 the transmitting antenna changed and Teveandina expanded its broadcast schedules starting at 11:00 a.m. from Monday to Friday and at 6:00 a.m. on Sundays.
 Teleandina's studio was located in the center of the city and they moved to Miraflores first and to Sopocachi at the end of the 1980s, thus broadcasting regularly since November 24, 1988.

 Teleandina's first programs were Virgul, an animated cartoon; the America's Top 10; Julio Sabala specials and Italian Football on Sunday mornings.